1978–79 Australian region cyclone season: Tropical Cyclone Stan

 A tropical low formed over the northern Coral Sea on 6 April, reaching the Gulf of Carpentaria on 8 April.
 The system remained stationary between 11 and 12 April, with a central pressure of 1000 hPa.
 By 13 April, the system developed to tropical cyclone intensity.
 The system attained its lowest estimated central pressure reading at 995 mbar.
 Also on 14 April, the cyclone accelerated as it approached the Queensland coast.
 It started to lose intensity as it crossed the Cape York peninsula and into the Coral Sea, until it became unrecognizable on 16 April.

 The highest wind speed associated with Stan was recorded at 74 km/h on 12 April in Cape Wessel, Queensland.
 The highest 24-hour rainfall associated with Stan was 233 mm in Iron Range, Queensland on 15 April, with other reports including 127 mm in Moreton, Queensland, and 84 mm in Weipa, Queensland.
 No damage, loss of life, or significant flooding occurred.

 Severe Tropical Cyclone Idylle

 Idylle originated in the Mauritius Region of responsibility on 5 April.
 5 days later, on 10 April, the cyclone exhibited recurvature and moved southeast, and steadily accelerated.
-The system likely peaked in intensity on 12 April, with maximum winds reaching 240 km/h, with gusts to 295 km/h near the centre.
+The system likely peaked in intensity on 12 April, with maximum winds reaching 175 km/h.
 The system then started to weaken, eventually dissipating on 16 April.
 However, the system became cold cored and intensified as a non-tropical storm.
 Gale warnings were issued for ships and for southwest Western Australia.
 Near Cape Naturaliste and Cape Leeuwin, gale force winds were reported.
 The only reported damage from the storm was some erosion in Perth metropolitan beaches.